 In this course, students demonstrate their understanding of key clinical and administrative concepts, preparing students to proficiently navigate both clinical and administrative roles in their future careers.
-Prerequisite: Successful completion of all technical coursework with a 2.0 CGPA.
-This is a credit/no credit course.
+This is an online course.
 2 Credit Hours.

 MAP105 Lab Procedures

 Students will be instructed in venipuncture/capillary techniques and a variety of CLIA waived and Point of Care Testing (POCT).
 The student will be familiarized with various laboratory techniques, hematology tests, and established values.
 Students will also be instructed in CPR/First Aid and rapid response procedures.
 A minimum grade of C or better is required to pass this course.
 3 Credit Hours